Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: ``Perverse = Hodge'' and applications

 \section{``Perverse \texorpdfstring{$=$}{=} Hodge'' and applications}

-Combining the structures in Sections \ref{sec1} and \ref{sec2}, we prove a compact analog of the $P=W$ conjecture; see Theorem \ref{full_P=W}.
+Combining the structures in Sections \ref{sec1} and \ref{sec2}, we prove a compact analogue of the $P=W$ conjecture; see Theorem \ref{full_P=W}.
 Theorem \ref{P=H} then follows as a corollary.
 Finally, we show that Theorem \ref{P=H} implies Theorem~\ref{thm0.3}.
-From now on, let $M$ be a holomorphic symplectic variety of dimension $2n$ equipped with a Lagrangian fibration $\pi: M \to B$.
+From now on, let $M$ be a projective irreducible holomorphic symplectic variety of dimension $2n$ equipped with a Lagrangian fibration $\pi: M \to B$.